Add a Visible Signature to a PDF — Draw or Upload an Image

 How to sign a PDF with PDFGem

-3. Create your signature using one of three methods:
+- Create your visible signature using one of two methods:

 Electronic signatures: what you need to know